The First and Second-Order Asymptotics of Covert Communication over AWGN Channels: Introduction

-Considering the latency and practical length of the codewords, the second order asymptotics of the maximal throughput is also important for performance evaluation.
-When the channels are discrete memoryless, the exact second-order asymptotics is investigated \cite{M.Tahmasbi}\cite{M.Tahmasbi2} from the perspective of channel resolvability, where the covert metrics are relative entropy, total variation distance (TVD) and missed detection probability, respectively.
-In \cite{Yu0} and \cite{Yu1}, one-shot achievability bound of Gaussian random coding over AWGN channels under maximal power constraint are presented together with the TVD between the output distribution with communication and the noise at the adversary.
+Considering the latency and practical length of the codewords, the finite blocklength performance \cite{Polyanskiy} is important for practical performance evaluation.
+The characterization on the second order asymptotics of the maximal throughput over covert channels is necessary in a finite blocklength analysis, which represents the back-off quantity with given finite blocklength $n$, probability $\epsilon$ of decoding error and some covert metric $\delta$ from the first order asymptotics.
+Tahmasbi and Bloch characterize the second order asymptotics of covert communication over discrete memoryless channels in \cite{M.Tahmasbi}\cite{M.Tahmasbi2} from the perspective of channel resolvability.
+A closed form of the second order asymptotics is given when the covert metric is KL divergence, and related bounds are provided when the covert metrics are total variation distance (TVD) and missed detection probability, respectively.
+In \cite{Yu0} and \cite{Yu1}, one-shot achievability bound of Gaussian random coding over AWGN channels under maximal power constraint are presented together with the TVD between the distributions of channel outputs at the adversary with and without communications of the legitimate transmitter.
 The converse bound under a maximal power constraint that is varying with blocklength $n$ is also provided.
-Nevertheless, there is still some gap to establish the second order asymptotics directly with the covert constraint over AWGN channels.
-The difficulty lies in the nature of AWGN channels as continuous channel model, where identical independent distributed random coding is no longer applicable in the finite blocklength regime.
-In stead, continuous distributions with coupled components in $n$ dimensional Euclidean space are involved.
-Consequently, the divergences of these distributions don't have analytic expressions.
-At the meantime, some useful divergence inequalities applicable for discrete space can not be used in this case.

-Information geometry \cite{Ama16}\cite{ Ama21} aims at unravelling the geometric structures of families of probability distributions.
-The notion of quasi-$\varepsilon$ neighborhood from local information geometry is proposed in \cite{Ama16} to represent the closeness of a family of distributions.
-It has been used in \cite{Zheng}\cite{Huang} for local approximation of divergence in Euclidean information theory when the geometry of distributions is difficult.
-It has applications in machine learning \cite{Ke} \cite{Huang2} and many other fields.
+Nevertheless, the characterization of the first and second order asymptotics as a function of the covert constraint $\delta$ over AWGN channels is still missing.